- What you’ll need to know before you begin due diligence

 You and your lawyer need to investigate the following legal areas.
-In most cases you will only be able to do this after signing the LOI (Letter of Intent).
+You can usually only do this after signing the LOI (Letter of Intent).
 Remember that you are looking for legal red flags that will get in the way of your purchase.

 - Look for the existence of legal issues related to financial arrangements.
 Are there loans, liens, or other types of guarantees in place?
 What are the terms governing them?

 - Are there trademarks or patents you should be concerned about?
-These may belong to the company, or the company may be in violation of trademark or patent law.
+These may belong to the company, or the company may violate trademark or patent law.

 - What, if any, licenses are required to operate the business?
 Who in the company holds these licenses?